beam-pyio/beam-pyio.github.io/content/blog/2024/dynamodb-pyio-intro/index.md

 More usage examples can be found in the [unit testing cases](https://github.com/beam-pyio/dynamodb_pyio/blob/main/tests/io_test.py).
 Some of them are covered here.

-1. The transform can process a large number of records, thanks to the batch writer.
+1. The transform can process many records, thanks to the batch writer.

 ```python
 def test_write_to_dynamodb_with_large_items(self):